guiantunes/microservices-logger/README.md

 ```

 Now only authenticated users can make a call to this api.
-Next step is to create a consumer for this API so this API can call others
+Next step is to create a consumer and a key for this API so this API can call others

 ```{r, engine='bash'}